 In John Romaniello’s case, he preferred to choose the last word of the Greek alphabet, “omega“, to indicate the last and ultimate level you can aspire to for your body, as opposed to the initial alpha letter, the staring point.

-Whatever your preferences on the Greek alphabet, there is no point fussing about it, as the name of the program wants to be a nod to the ultimate level of fitness it was designed for.
+Whatever your preferences on the Greek alphabet, there is no point fussing over it, as the name of the program wants to be a nod to the ultimate level of fitness it was designed for.

 This program is suitable for men and women, young and senior.
 However, given that some workouts are demanding, check with your doctor first that you are in working order.